Creating a Climate of Academic Integrity in the Classroom

 - Faculty should set clear standards for assignments, tests, and grading, and clearly define rules for collaboration and citation.

-In summary, it is critical to establish the existence of clear guidelines for work and classroom behavior as well as the existence of clear rules.
+In summary, it is critical to establish the existence of clear rules as well as guidelines for work and classroom behavior.
 It is important to communicate that these standards will be consistently enforced.
 Students need to understand that violations of the UC Davis Code of Academic Conduct will be addressed with disciplinary sanctions, and that multiple incidents of dishonest conduct will lead to a student’s separation from the University.
 Lastly, it is important to remind students that cheating is not only dishonest but is also unfair to other students.